kailuowang/henkan/README.md

 3. `henkan.k` building blocks for generic function compositions.

 4. `henkan.optional` conversion between case classes with optional fields and case class with required fields.
+One of the use cases for such conversions is conversion between scalaPB generated classes where most fields are Options and internal case classes where you have required fields.

 ## Get started